 How do time cards translate to productivity?

-Project managers use the data from time card data to analyze the labor productivity on a project slicing and dicing the information to see labor hours by phases and cost codes.
-Project managers can track productivity by labor hours as well as tracking units per hour.
-By viewing estimated versus actuals (hours and production units), the project manager can determine labor efficiency on a project.
+Project managers can gauge scheduled hours versus actual hours using the data from time cards to analyze the construction productivity rates on a project.
+Slicing and dicing the information to see labor hours by phases and cost codes.
+Project managers can track construction productivity rates by labor hours as well as tracking units per hour.
+By viewing estimated and schedule workers and hours versus actuals (hours and production units), the project manager can proactively track hours variance and labor efficiency on a project.
 If the project were to progress with similar labor efficiency, the project manager could forecast if he will need more labor to complete the project.

-Tracking labor productivity is central to proactive project management in construction.
-Bringing labor productivity to the central of a project will empower management make better strategic decisions on how and where to push to achieve more effective results.
+Tracking construction productivity rates is central to proactive project management in construction.
+Bringing construction productivity rates to the central of a project will empower management to make better strategic decisions on how and where to push to achieve more effective results.

-Labor productivity provides real-time information on how the project is progressing.
-Analyzing labor productivity down to phases and cost codes, project managers can hone in on exactly where the hurdles are in a project.
+Construction productivity rates provide real-time information on how the project is progressing via labor hours.
+Analyzing labor hours down to phases and cost codes, project managers can hone in on exactly where the hurdles are in a project.
 Was it a specific floor that took longer than estimated?
-If so, maybe the design hampered the labor productivity.
+If so, maybe the design hampered the construction productivity.
 Or perhaps productivity improved when a few crew members were changed.
 This will help determine the problem areas or problem people on a project.

 You want more information from your crew to make better strategic decisions.
-But, you know that you cannot handle more paperwork.
-Time card apps provide a great level of detail to show where time is being spent to track labor productivity.
-When you can track labor productivity, you can more closely track your profits.
+And your crew needs more information in the field and helpful digital tools to be more productive.
+But, you know that no one can handle more paperwork.
+Time card apps with scheduling provide a great level of detail to empower your mobile workforce.
+From their mobile device, they can view their schedules and tasks as well as document their time and labor activities to show where time is being spent to track construction productivity rates.
+Tracking hen you can track construction productivity rates, you can more closely track your profits.